lgchiaretto/ocp4_setup_upi_kvm_ansible/README.md

 ## User

-You must run this playbook with sudo passwordless or root user
+You must run this playbook with sudo passwordless (not root user)

 ## Install Ansible Core